 - It can also help remove less relevant or important material.

 ||Use ellipses to show a trailing off of thought.

 - Did you notice in the information above that sometimes the word is spelled ellipsis with an -is and sometimes it is spelled ellipses with an -es?

-Before going any further, let's look like at the difference between ellipsis and ellipses:
+Before going any further, look at the difference between ellipses and ellipses.

 Ellipsis is singular and usually refers to one set of the three dots.

-Ellipses is plural and is the word used to refer to the punctuation mark in general.
+Ellipses are plural and is the word used to refer to the punctuation mark in general.

-The example we looked at earlier was ellipses used in poetry, but ellipses can be used in any type of writing.
-Let's look at some examples.
+The initial example was ellipses used in poetry, but ellipses can be used in any writing.
+Look at some examples.